Funding & Levies

 Grants, Donations & Other Revenue

-In addition to levy funding, the District actively pursues alternative funding sources:
+In addition to levy funding, the District actively pursues alternative funding sources.

 Grant and donation funding is competitive and not guaranteed year to year.